After Graduation Resources & English Department Alumni

 Did you know that famous people in the entertainment industry, such as movie director Steven Spielberg, musician Sting, actors Jodi Foster, Sigourney Weaver, Matt Damon, and Emma Thompson, to name a few, all majored in English?
-English majors have also excelled in the corporate and legal world: consider, for instance, former Xerox CEO Anne Mulcahy, the former chairman and CEO of Goldman Sachs and former Secretary of the Treasury Hank Paulson, as well as Supreme Court Justices John Paul Stevens and Clarence Thomas.
+English majors have also excelled in the corporate and legal world: consider, for instance, former Xerox CEO Anne Mulcahy, the former chairman and CEO of Goldman Sachs and former Secretary of the Treasury Hank Paulson, as well as former Supreme Court Justice John Paul Stevens.

 Occupations where English majors traditionally do well include:

 ● Media Broadcasters